lizfrenz/apt-cheat-sheet/README.md

 # APT Cheat Sheet
 Tracking modern cyber threat actors for fun, work, and study.
 ---
+>This project started as a FOR578 exercise, and now it's growing into something more.
+Tracking threat actors is not as "fancy" as it sounds and it requires continuous research and relentless sifting through data, even if someone prepackaged it for you.
+Both research and sifting are done through automation, which needs constant refinement.
+TBC 📌
+---
 ## Table of Contents

 | # | Threat Actor | Type | Suspected Origin |